 Selecting the right cutting tool for your milling application can be confusing, with hundreds of options at your fingertips from multiple suppliers – and often little guidance to help you through the process.

-We created our ToolFinder to take the guesswork out of the equation and provide simple recommendations to assist you with tooling selection.
+ToolFinder provides simple recommendations to assist you with tooling selection.
 Start by choosing your basic application or required tool type.
 We'll guide you through cutter and insert selection with easy-to-use filters and speed and feed data.
-Check out this video for a walkthrough, or scroll down for more information on these new website features.
+The video link below provides a walkthrough.

 Once you land on a cutter or insert category page, look for the red outlined box for filters to help you narrow down your options.